yasint23/My_Devops/projects/503-microservices-ci-cd-pipeline-with-helm/README.md

 git checkout feature/msp-26
 ```

-* Create a Kubernetes cluster using Rancher with RKE and new nodes in AWS  and name it as `petclinic-cluster-staging`.
+* Create a Kubernetes cluster using Rancher page with RKE and new nodes in AWS  and name it as `petclinic-cluster-staging`.

 ```text
 Cluster Type      : Amazon EC2